Israeli police evict Palestinians, tear down East Jerusalem home | Law-Order

 Israeli police evict Palestinians, tear down East Jerusalem home

 Resident Mahmoud Salhiyeh took to the roof of the house in Sheikh Jarrah on Monday, threatening to blow it up with gas canisters if he and his family - who he said have lived there for decades - were forced out.
-Police who had been deployed to the area then withdrew, leaving family members and activists maintaining a vigil inside and on top of the building.
+Family members and activists maintained a vigil inside and on top of the building until armed police cleared the site before dawn on Wednesday.

 - Country: